Quillen cohomology of enriched operads

-\begin{cor} Let $\P$ be a fibrant and homotopy unital simplicial operad.
-Let $d$ be a color of $\P$ and $\mu_d \in \P(d)$ an unary operation of $\P$.
+\begin{prop} Let $\P$ be a fibrant and homotopy unital simplicial operad.
+Let $d$ be a color of $\P$ and $\mu_d \in \P(d)$ a nullary operation of $\P$.
 Then $\mu_d$ is a terminal object of $\Tw(\P)$ if and only if for every color $c$, the space $\P(c;d)$ is contractible.
-Consequently, if $\P$ is fibrant and unitally homotopy connected then $\Tw(\P)$ admits terminal objects being precisely the unary operations of $\P$. \end{cor} \begin{proof} By definition, $\mu_d$ is a terminal object of $\Tw(\P)$ precisely if for every operation $\mu\in \P$ the mapping space $\Map_{\Tw(\P)}(\mu,\mu_d)$ is contractible.
+Consequently, if $\P$ is fibrant and unitally homotopy connected then $\Tw(\P)$ admits terminal objects being precisely the nullary operations of $\P$. \end{prop} \begin{proof} By definition, $\mu_d$ is a terminal object of $\Tw(\P)$ precisely if for every operation $\mu\in \P$ the mapping space $\Map_{\Tw(\P)}(\mu,\mu_d)$ is contractible.
 Given any operation $\mu\in \P(c_1,\cdots,c_m ; c)$, it suffices to show that there is a homotopy equivalence of spaces:

 By Proposition \ref{p:mappingtwp} there is a homotopy equivalence